Cauchy-1210/Cauchy-Cai.github.io/_pages/talks.md

 redirect_from:
   - /talks/
 ---

-# Activities
+# Internship
 ## AI Algorithm Intern | Big Data and AI Applications Department, Geely | 06/2025 – 08/2025
 - Contributed to GeelyAI, supporting the intelligent and digital transformation of the automotive industry.
 -  Independently developed a speech recognition model for meeting-minutes scenarios, integrating speaker diarization, optimizing concurrency, and reducing CPU utilization by a significant margin; successfully deployed for company-wide internal use.
 -	Implemented an automated processing pipeline for foreign-language technical documents, enabling format conversion and line-by-line recognition with translation.
 -	Assisted in the development of an AI-driven intelligent agent for finance-related applications.
 ## Artificial Intelligence and Machine Learning Programme (Short Course)| Singapore | 02 / 2025 (5 days)
-National University of Singapore (NUS), School of Continuing and Lifelong Education (SCALE)
+- National University of Singapore (NUS), School of Continuing and Lifelong Education (SCALE)
 ## Embedded Engineer | Hangzhou Century Link Technology Co., Ltd | China | 07 / 2024 – 08 / 2024
 -	Participate in the process design and engineering conversion of Radio Frequency Identification (RFID) products to ensure full optimisation of the manufacturing process within the workshop.
 -	Develop detailed process engineering documentation including technical drawings, process flow diagrams, and assembly instructions based on best practices in the embedded systems and electronics manufacturing industries.